South Nahanni River: History

 The South Nahanni River was inhabited by Dene people at the time of first European contact.
 In early 1823, Alexander Roderick McLeod of the Hudson's Bay Company explored the lower river.
 The Company quickly lost interest when they realized that the river did not support a large native population and was not a viable route to the west.
 The nearest Hudson Bay fort was established at Fort Liard, and later many natives from the Nahanni settled nearby.

 With the Cassiar gold rush in the 1870s, prospectors came into the area for the first time.
 Famously, the MacLeod brothers were found dead along the Nahanni in 1906 after reportedly staking a rich claim along the Flat River.
 Later two prospectors reached the South Nahanni from the Yukon by ascending the Ross River then crossing the divide to a source of the Nahanni and descended the river searching for the lost claim.
 One mysteriously died and was only found by his partner years later.
 During the following decades several more prospectors and trappers disappeared or were found dead along the Nahanni and its tributaries, starting rumors and giving the river a reputation of being extremely dangerous.
 This also gave rise to several of the names along the river including Deadman Valley and Headless Valley.

 The arrival of floatplanes in the mid 20th century greatly increased access to the river, and allowed it to be visited without extended back country journeys.
 This, and the publishing of Raymond M. Patterson's Dangerous River, made the South Nahanni an outdoor destination.

 In 1964, parachutist explorer, Jean Poirel from Montreal, jumped at the Nahanni source 500 km north of Yellowknife, during a snow storm.
 Making him the first one to explore the river and coming back alive where 41 persons died trying this feat before him.
 Followed by his teammate Bertrand Bordet, Jean Poirel imagined the idea of going down the river with inflatable dinghies, opening the path to a new rafting sport.

 During 5 expeditions, he was the first recorded European to see and map 250 caves, one of them (named after his daughter) the "Valerie Cave" which contains Dall sheep dating back 2,500 years.

 In 1972, during his last expedition, Jean Poirel guided Pierre Trudeau, Prime Minister of Canada, who came in person to evaluate this mysterious and fascinating region.
 Pierre Trudeau discerned the award of The Explorers to Jean Poirel, declaring: "It required an uncommon determination to venture there and bring to our knowledge this still untouched portion of Canadian territory.
 In doing so, Jean Poirel linked his name to the Nahanni as the Verendrye and his sons linked his name to the Rocky Mountains."

 Following his visit Trudeau declared the Nahanni a National Park for Canada.

-In 1978, the park became the first UNESCO World Heritage Site.
+In 1978, the park became one of the first batch of UNESCO World Heritage Sites.

 The South Nahanni River was inscribed in the Canadian Heritage Rivers System in January 1987, for its natural and human heritage.